django-denmark/django-consent/README.rst

   consent and telling users that "by continuing to use this service, you consent to the below thousand lines of legal lingo that you don't have time to read".

+* **Multiple jurisdictions?** It would seem like a complex layer to add, in which the worry is if using consent the right way becomes less accessible.
+  For the purpose of having simple and intuitive understandings between owners of a service (data controllers) and their users, we assume that it's better to write consent agreements and privacy policies that are compliant in all jurisdictions.

 Issues are welcomed with the tag ``question`` to verify, challenge elaborate or add to this list.